youzhiw/dotfiles/README.md

 # Neovim notes
 - remember to install ripgrep for telescope live grep to work
+- you need a .vimrc file in the root directory

 ## Neovim kebinds
 - `<Leader>ff`: find file